 A Caring Classroom

 Our goal has always been to provide small class sizes to help our students receive the personal attention needed to succeed.
-The academic experience in Fall 2020 will look different for each of us, but our focus on your safety without sacrificing your academic experience will not waver.
+The academic experience for the 2020-21 year will look different for each of us, but our focus on your safety without sacrificing your academic experience will not waver.

 Courses this fall will be designed to deliver both in-person and online curriculum to accommodate students and faculty who are not able to be present due to health concerns or classroom capacity limitations.
 Courses with synchronous online components will be delivered on the same day and time as the in-person course is scheduled.
 All synchronous course delivery is to be recorded and made available to registered students unable to attend.